BDehapiot/ETH-ScopeM_Bianco/README.md

 # ETH-ScopeM_Bianco
-Measurement of fluorescence int. of GFP-tagged proteins in S.cerevisiae nuclei
+Measurement of fluo. int. of GFP-tagged proteins in S.cerevisiae nuclei